Skip to main content

 A structured interview is based on:

-- Situational questions: "What would you do if a customer reported a critical error 24 hours before delivery?"
+• Situational questions: "What would you do if a client reported a critical error to you 24 hours before delivery?"

-Conducting interviews in a panel (2 to 3 evaluators) reduces individual cognitive biases — confirmation bias, halo effect, affinity bias — which are the main causes of recruitment errors.
+Panel interviews (2 to 3 evaluators) reduce individual cognitive biases — confirmation bias, halo effect, affinity bias — which are the main causes of recruitment errors.

-For technical positions, practical scenarios (code test, business case, presentation) display the best predictive power (r = 0.54).
+For technical positions, practical exercises (code tests, business cases, presentations) show the best predictive power (r = 0.54).
 They must be:

-- Directly linked to the actual duties of the position
+• Directly related to the actual duties of the position

-- Remunerated when they exceed a significant duration (CNIL recommendation and case law)
+• Remunerated when they exceed a significant duration (CNIL recommendation and employment case law)

-Reference checking is a step often expedited.
-It must be carried out with explicit candidate consent (GDPR art.
-6.1.a) and focus on verifiable objective facts: deadlines met, team management, measured results.
+Reference taking is a step often rushed through.
+It must be carried out with the candidate's explicit consent (GDPR art.
+6.1.a) and focus on objectively verifiable facts: deadlines met, team management, measured results.

 ---

-Step 4: Job Offer and Digitised Administrative Onboarding
+Step 4: Employment Offer and Digitised Administrative Onboarding

 Formalise the offer and accelerate contract signature

-The letter of intent or promise of hire constitutes a legally binding commitment as soon as it mentions the job, remuneration and start date (Cass. soc., 21 Sept.
-2017, n°16-20.103).
+The letter of intent or employment promise constitutes a legally binding commitment as soon as it mentions the position, remuneration and start date (Cass. soc., 21 Sept.
+2017, No. 16-20.103).
 It must therefore be drafted with precision.

 This is where electronic signature radically transforms candidate experience and HR performance.
-Sending the employment contract electronically, signed via an eIDAS-compliant solution, allows reducing the signature delay from 5 to 7 working days (post) to less than 24 hours.
-To understand the signature levels applicable to HR documents, consult our guide.
+Sending the employment contract electronically, signed via an eIDAS-compliant solution, reduces the signature delay from 5 to 7 working days (post) to less than 24 hours.
+To understand the signature levels applicable to HR documents, consult our complete electronic signature guide.

 Digital onboarding: beyond the contract

-The electronically signed contract is only the first document in a set that electronic signature can handle seamlessly:
+The electronically signed contract is only the first document in a set of documents that electronic signature can handle seamlessly:

-- DPAE form (pre-employment declaration, mandatory before the first day)
+• DPAE form (prior declaration of hiring, mandatory before the first day)

-- Corporate health insurance: membership or non-affiliation waiver (obligation from the ANI 2013 law)
+• Company health insurance: membership or exemption from affiliation (obligation from the ANI 2013 law)

-According to an analysis by Markess by exaegis (2024), complete digitisation of the entry file reduces HR administrative time per recruitment by 70% and reduces documentary errors by a factor of 3.
+According to an analysis by the Markess by exaegis firm (2024), complete digitisation of the entry file reduces HR time per recruitment by 70% and divides documentation errors by 3.

-For HR teams wishing to compare available solutions, our guide offers detailed analysis of technical and pricing criteria.
+For HR teams wishing to compare available solutions, our comparison of electronic signature solutions offers detailed analysis of technical and pricing criteria.

 ---